 Go for something short, sweet and memorable.

-If the quality policy is simply written to satisfy the requirements of ISO 9001:2015 then it might be worthless.
+If the quality policy is simply written to satisfy the requirements of ISO 9001:2015 or ISO implementation projects then it might be worthless.
 You should keep it simple and keep it relevant to your organisation.
 Make it meaningful to the people in your organisation.

 The quality policy should act as a driver for continual improvement.
 You will be required to ensure that you continually improve the degree to which the organisation’s products and services meet customer requirements and to measure effectiveness of the processes responsible.

 Quality Policy Example 2